Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 # Soccer Markov Chain
 Markov chains are out there.
-They are everywhere around you, so much so that you can build one even before knowing what they actually are!
+They are everywhere around you, and you come across them so commonly that it is easy to build one even before you know what they really are...
-Let me show you...

 ## Draw the raw chain
-Let's go to __YouTube__ and search for a soccer match.
+Go to __YouTube__ and search for a soccer match.
-Any is fine, but ideally we would like to find the footage of a _whole_ game in order to pick up a sequence that is long enough and well representative of the average game dynamics, rather than just an extract of few short and exceptional actions.
+Any is fine, but ideally we would like to find the footage of a _whole_ game in order to pick up a sequence long enough to be representative of the _average game dynamics_ (rather than just a summary of a few short, exceptional actions).

 For the occasion, I chose the so-called [_Derby della Mole_ number 142](https://www.youtube.com/watch?v=5kKGW5EOJNg&t=995s), i.e., the _Serie A_ match between Juventus and Torino held on March 20, 2016, which ended 4-1 in favor of Juventus (which is no surprise to anyone, not even to me, who doesn't follow soccer).
-Referee Rizzoli whistles the start of the game at video time 6:45, with kickoff set for Juventus (and without questioning the significance of the preceding minutes of the clip...).
-As I watch the game, I note down _ball possession_, simply by writing either _j_ or _t_ at each interception or ball pass, depending on whether the ball comes to a Juve or Toro player, respectively.
+Referee Rizzoli whistles the start of the game at video time 6:45, with kickoff set for Juventus and, as I watch the game, I note down _ball possession_, simply by writing either _j_ or _t_ at each interception or ball pass, depending on whether the ball comes to a Juve or Toro player, respectively.

 Here is the sequence resulting from the first 10 minutes of game play:
 ```
 jjtjjtjjttttjtttjjjjttttjjjjjjjjtttjttjjtjjjjjjjtjjtjjjjjjtttjtttjjjjjjtjtjjtjjtttttttjttjjtjtjtjtjjjtttjtjtjjttttjtttttttjjjjjjjjjjtttttjtttjttjjjjjjjjjtjjttttjjjjjjjj
 ```
-Well, you can think of this ugly sequence of letters as a _chain of events_ somehow connected to each other (which is pretty much what my mind sees whenever someone makes me watch a soccer game).
+Well, you can think of this ugly sequence of letters as a _chain of events_ somehow connected to each other.
-This chain is made up of several ___time steps___, with each step taking only one of the two possible values in our system---either _j_ or _t_---also referred to as the possible ___states___ allowed by the process.
+The chain is made up of several ___time steps___, with each step taking only one of the two possible values in our system---either _j_ or _t_---also referred to as the possible ___states___ allowed by the process.
 Finally, the pass from one state to another is what we call a ___transition___.
 Specifically, when dealing with just two states, only four different transitions are possible, in this case being
 - \\(t\rightarrow t\quad\\) passes completed by Torino
 - \\(t\rightarrow j\quad\\) Torino passes intercepted by Juventus